shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

-Attestation: OE SDK Integration with Intel® SGX DCAP Quote Verification Library for SGX Evidence verification
+Attestation: OE SDK Integration with Intel® SGX DCAP Quote Verification Library for SGX Evidence Verification
 ====

+Note: please format the text lines to be within 80 characters if possible.

-This design document proposes an extension of the OE SDK implementation for integration with the Intel® SGX Data Center Attestation Primitives (DCAP) Quote Verification Library (QVL), for support of evidence verification in ECDSA-p256 formats.
+This design document proposes an update of the OE SDK implementation for integration with the Intel® SGX Data Center Attestation Primitives (DCAP) Quote Verification Library (QVL), for support of evidence verification in ECDSA-p256 formats.

 # Motivation

-Existing OE SDK has it's own logic for SGX ECDSA quote verification.
+Existing OE SDK implements the functionality for SGX ECDSA quote verification.
-As implemented in code file `common/sgx/quote.c`, verification code has complex logic for SGX cert chain verification and Enclave Identity verification, including x509 parser, cert revocation checking, JSON and etc.
+As implemented in code file `common/sgx/quote.c`, the verification code performs SGX cert chain verification and Enclave Identity verification, including x509 parser, cert revocation checking, JSON and etc.
-Also it would use some 3rd party codes, such as mbedtls.
+Also it would use some 3rd-party code, such as mbedtls.

+Howevere, there are a few areas that could be improved:
-- Current SGX ECDSA quote verification logic in `common/sgx/quote.c` is NOT a complete implementation, e.g.
+- Current SGX ECDSA quote verification logic in `common/sgx/quote.c` is not a complete implementation, e.g.
   - Only check quote version number in function `_validate_sgx_quote()` in file `common/sgx/quote.c`
   - Only allows TCB level `UpToDate`, all other TCB level would be treated as invalid.
-    But in SGX design, some other TCB levels such as `OutOfData`, `SWConfigNeeded` should NOT be treated as critical error, it's up to verifier to decide whehter the platform TCB is valid.
+    But in SGX design, some other TCB levels such as `OutOfData`, `SWConfigNeeded` should NOT be treated as critical error, it's up to verifier to decide whehter the platform TCB is valid or not.
-- In current implementaion, all the quote verification logics would be built into verifer's enclave, which means OE SDK introduce a big TCB for verifier's enclave.
-Once there is a CVE in verification logic, including 3rd party component.
-Verifer needs to upgrade and rebuild their enclave.
+- In current implementaion, all the quote verification logics would be built into verifer enclaves.
+This means that OE SDK greatly increases the TCB of verifier enclaves.
+Once there is a security bug in verification logic, including 3rd-party component.
+Verifer enclaves need to upgraded and rebuilt.

 # User Experience